Aubrey Davis Park Trail Safety Improvements Project

 Thank you for your work and for considering my viewpoint.

-Carolyn Boatsman about 2 years ago
+Carolyn Boatsman almost 3 years ago

 I am a member of Neighbors in Motion (NIM), a Island based organization that promotes safe and responsible human powered transportation on the Island.
 We’ve been part of the ADMP discussion since it began a number of years ago.